KaidenX04/Quasar/README.md

 # Quasar
-A tree walk interpreted language built on top of C#.
+A tree walk interpreted language implementation built on top of C#.